surniaulula/wpsso-ratings-and-reviews/readme.txt

 == Screenshots ==

-01. WPSSO RAR showing the submission of a 4-star review &mdash; note the themed labels (Your Rating, Your Review, etc.) and the customized star colors.
+01. WPSSO RAR showing the submission of a four-star review &mdash; note the themed labels (Your Rating, Your Review, etc.) and the customized star colors.
-02. WPSSO RAR showing a reply to an earlier 4-star review &mdash; note there are no rating options for replies to reviews, and the labels reflect this.
+02. WPSSO RAR showing a reply to an earlier four-star review &mdash; note there are no rating options for replies to reviews, and the labels reflect this.
 03. WPSSO RAR in the back-end showing an option to enable / disable ratings per post, some reviews with star ratings, and a reply to a review (no star rating).
 04. WPSSO RAR settings page with options to enable / disable ratings by post type, force star ratings for reviews, and colors for the star ratings.